sottom/sottom.github.io/_posts/2018-09-29-universal-tech-institute.md

 author: Mitchell Sotto
 categories: chrome-extensions
 ---
 I was hired as a "web developer" intern at Universal Technical Institute (UTI), only to find out that "web developer" did not mean what I thought it meant.
-My coworker and I were tasked to help the QA team compare an old and a new version of the same course to make sure the text was the same...for the whole summer...needless to say I was slightly disappointed; however, the second day in, my coworker and I mentioned to our boss that we could probably automate most of the work for the project we were put on, and that's when the fun began.
+My coworker and I were tasked to help the QA team compare old Flash versions with new HTML5 versions of online automotive courses to make sure the text was the same...for the whole summer...needless to say I was slightly disappointed.
+After two days of manually comparing text, my coworker and I mentioned to our boss that we could probably automate most of the work we were doing, and that's when the fun began.

 #### The Bookmarklet